Click to enlarge Pawtucket Times, February 18th, 1989 (1909)

 In 1917, Giblin is working at Univesal Winding company accoding to his WWI draft card.
 Giblin is 29 years old 61.

-On May 10th, 1919 Frank E Dyson, Thomas P Giblin and Ratcliffe G E Hicks formed the Commercial Radio Company of America.12 Robert H Smith was the fiscal agent 58 In 1920 the company increased its capital from $100,000 to $1,000,000.19 In 1921 and 1922 their address was listed as 69 Sprague St. 20 In 1921 the company registered that name as a tradmark in the US 13.
-Frank E Dyson was also the president of Electrical Products Manufacutring company (Dymac) with Thomas P Giblin Vice President.
+On May 10th, 1919 Frank E Dyson, Thomas P Giblin and Ratcliffe G E Hicks formed the Commercial Radio Company of America.
+12 Robert H Smith was the fiscal agent 58 In 1920 the company increased its capital from $100,000 to $1,000,000.19 In 1921 and 1922 their address was listed as 69 Sprague St. 20 In 1921 the company registered that name as a tradmark in the US 13.
+In 1921 it is reported that the company is paying a 2% dividend on its prefered stock payable January 15th.
+68 Frank E Dyson was also the president of Electrical Products Manufacutring company (Dymac) with Thomas P Giblin Vice President.

 He is believed to have designed and built the first radio station in New England in 1919 and began broadcasting phonograph music.
-At this time his occupation is listed as Electrician 14 altough he had graduated from the Pratt institute in New York in 1912 8 as an Electrical Engineer.
-He claimed to be Rhode Island's first "disc jockey" An inventor and designer, he held patents in the electrical and automotive field.
+At this time his occupation is listed as Electrician 14 He claimed to be Rhode Island's first "disc jockey" An inventor and designer, he held patents in the electrical and automotive field.
 1

 Giblin was visited in January, 1919 by Robert F. Gowen an engineer who worked for Lee DeForest.
 Ever since the cancelation of government contacts, Deforest became interested in the amateur market and he sent Gowen to meet with Giblin to work out the manufacutring of Honeycomb coils to be used in Gowens newly conceived "unit" sets with plug in coils.9